dpilipovic/flansible/README.md

 There are two ways to install the app.
 You can either grab a docker image from dockerhub (link to follow), or you can grab the code from this github repository.

+For docker image - application was built upon python3:alpine image.
 If you are using docker image, you can skip to configuration section.

-Our production setup is on Centos7, so instructions provided here are for this environment, but in general they apply for any linux distribution having in mind the difference in package install and commands.
+Our production setup is on Centos7, so instructions provided here are for this environment, but in general they apply for any linux distro although you would use a different package manager.

 ### PYTHON3.6: